Iamproplayer7/jsinsim/docs/objects.md

 ## Objects
-You can use objects through this class: `InSim.Objects`.
+You can use this class: `InSim.Objects`.
 ```js
 InSim.Objects.all(hostName | false); // get objects in specified host || or all objects in all hosts
 InSim.Objects.add(hostName, objects | object); // add objects | object